littlefoxcompany/usemods/README.md

 To run the UseMods website, run `bun run dev` from the website folder which should perform any installs first, then checkout `localhost:3000`.

 ### Running the Docs Compiler
 To make the magic happen, run the `bun install` on the root.
 From there, you can run `bun run docs` to initiate a watcher and compiler on `./src`.
-You’ll now generate documentation from the JSDOCs and sync files to the utils section in the Nuxt Website and Nuxt Module.
+You'll now generate documentation from the JSDOCs and sync files to the utils section in the Nuxt Website and Nuxt Module.